-Uni Senbei: Classic Sea Urchin Flavored Rice Crackers
+Uni Senbei: Classic Japanese Sea Urchin Rice Cracker

-“Uni (雲丹)”, or sea urchin is a luxurious sushi ingredient loved by many people around the world.
+Sea urchin roe “Uni (雲丹)” is a delicious sushi ingredient loved by foodies around the world.

-Since the sea urchin roe has a distinctive natural umami taste, in Japan it is sometimes used in snack foods.
+Uni is not only prepared for dishes.
+The sea urchin has a distinctive natural umami taste, and in Japan, it is used in snacks as well.

-Specifically, according to the ingredient list, the main ingredients of this Uni Senbei are non-glutinous rice, sea urchin, sugar, mirin, Sake lees, salt, soy sauce, powdered sea urchin roe, and egg yolk.
+Specifically, based on the list pictured above, the main ingredients in this Uni Senbei are non-glutinous rice “Uruchi-Mai (うるち米)”, sea urchin, sugar, mirin, sake lees, salt, soy sauce, powdered sea urchin roe, and egg yolk.

 Uni Senbei is an inexpensive, casual snack available in supermarkets and convenience stores around the country.
 I bought this product for about 110 yen (about 1 USD) at a 7 Eleven near my house, by the way.